sl-github/kaizen_techref/source/index.rst

 The major parts are:

 ====================  =============================
-:ref:`Concepts`       Topics of a general nature, important to basic understanding of Kaizen.
+:ref:`Overview`       Topics of a general nature, important to basic understanding of Kaizen.
 :ref:`Architecture`   System Design
 :ref:`acquire`        Acquisition of raw building data.
 :ref:`analyze`        Turing raw data into Actionable information (Insights)